 A journal's Eigenfactor score is our measure of the journal's total importance to the scientific community.

 With all else equal, a journal's Eigenfactor score doubles when it doubles in size.
-Thus a very large journal such as the Journal of Biological Chemistry, which publishes more than 6,000 articles annually, will have extremely high Eigenfactor scores simply based upon its size.
+Thus a very large journal such as the Journal of Biological Chemistry, which publishes several thousand articles per year, will have extremely high Eigenfactor scores simply based upon its size.

-Eigenfactor scores are scaled so that the average Eigenfactor score of all journals listed in Thomson's Journal Citation Reports (JCR) is 1.
-A journal with Eigenfactor score 2 then has twice as much total influence as the average journal in the JCR.
-In 2010, the journal Nature with has the highest Eigenfactor score, with a value of 1.66.
+Eigenfactor scores are scaled so that the Eigenfactor scores of all journals listed in Thomson's Journal Citation Reports (JCR) sum to 100.
+Thus if a journal has an Eigenfactor score of 1.0, it has 1% of the total influence of all indexed publications.
+In 2013, the journal Nature has the highest Eigenfactor score, with a value of 1.603.

 The Normalized Eigenfactor score rescales the Eigenfactor score to make the scores easier to read an interpret.
 The Normalized Eigenfactor score is scaled so that the average journal has a score of 1.
 Journals can then be compared and influence measured by their score relative to 1; a journal with a Normalized Eigenfactor Score of 3 has three times the total influence of the average journal in the JCR.